RoboWM-Bench: A Benchmark for Evaluating World Models in Robotic Manipulation: RoboWM-Bench

-To pretrain the IDM, we collect large-scale simulation data by executing diverse trajectories with a Franka arm in a physics simulator, recording paired RGB observations and corresponding joint-space actions.
-Compared with real-world recordings, simulation trajectories can be generated at higher temporal resolution, providing smoother motion supervision during pretraining and facilitating stable inverse-dynamics learning.
-To mitigate the visual sim-to-real gap when applying the IDM to real-world scenarios and the model-generated videos, we adopt a background-masking strategy during simulation pretraining.
-Specifically, inspired by~\cite{team2025gigaworld}, background regions in simulation videos are removed, retaining only the robot arm to minimize domain discrepancies between simulated and real observations.

-Finally, we collect a small amount of real-world data from a physical Franka arm to finetune the IDM without background masking.
-This two-stage strategy, consisting of simulation pretraining followed by real-world finetuning, improves data efficiency and enhances sim-to-real generalization, enabling reliable action extraction for embodiment-grounded evaluation.
+Specifically, we first collect simulation trajectories with a Franka arm in a physics simulator, recording paired RGB observations and joint-space actions.
+Compared with real-world collection, simulation enables action-labeled trajectories to be generated more efficiently and at higher temporal resolution, providing dense and smooth supervision for inverse-dynamics learning.
+To keep simulation pretraining scalable and focused on robot motion, we apply background masking, inspired by~\cite{team2025gigaworld}, retaining only the robot arm in simulation videos.
+We then finetune the IDM on real-world trajectories collected with a physical Franka arm, without background masking.
+This design leverages scalable simulation supervision while adapting to real observations, enabling reliable action extraction from generated robotic videos for embodiment-grounded evaluation.